 Compost needs air in order to transform, and you give the pile air by turning it.
 Use a shovel, pitchfork or rake to dig down into the pile, bringing bottom materials up to the top.
 Do this at least once a month to keep the action going in your compost pile, and let it work for at least four months before you use it.

 The best timing for using pig manure in the garden is to build a fresh compost heap in the fall when you’re cleaning up the garden and yard at the end of the season.
-Turn it over every 3 or 4 weeks until the snow flies, then cover it with a tarp and let the compost cook all winter.
+Turn it over every three or four weeks until the snow flies, then cover it with a tarp and let the compost cook all winter.